-A Stanton man is facing prison time after pleading guilty to stealing a vehicle.
+A Stanton man was sentenced to up to five years in prison last week for stealing a vehicle.
 James Whitney, 30, was charged with unlawfully driving away an automobile (UDAA), leaving the scene of an accident and driving while license suspended.
-He pleaded guilty Monday in 64B District Court to UDAA — a five-year prison felony — and driving while license suspended.
+He pleaded guilty April 23 to UDAA and driving while license suspended.

 Read The Daily News Funeral Notices for Wednesday, June 20, 2012

 The Greenville High School baseball program recently received multiple grants from the Greenville Area Community Foundation.
 Grants totaling $20,000 helped varsity coach Mike Rasmussen purchase equipment and upgrade facilities that will not only benefit the high school, but also other organizations that use the high school baseball complex.

 Two teenagers allegedly broke into an Edmore car wash Tuesday and stole money.
 Montcalm County Sheriff’s officers are investigating the breaking and entering at the Edmore Car Wash on Main Street in downtown Edmore.